 As a business owner, have you asked yourself — What is Traceability in Manufacturing?
-Why is it essential to make a difference with manufacturing?
+Why is it essential to make a difference in manufacturing?
 How do you implement a traceability system that works?

 Today, businesses have started to use Manufacturing Execution System (MES).
 It is an information system that connects, monitors, and controls manufacturing systems and data flows on factory flows.
 This transforms supposedly complex data into trackable, collatable, real-time data about the products, which can help ensure effective operations and improve output.